 What I Mean by Antagonism

 Antagonism is the intentional, negative focus upon the particular radically other that is consciously designed and projected as that which is (consciously, but, perhaps, not subconsciously) undesirable.
-Antagonism carries the innuendo of resistance, and, insofar as action is consciously directed in a way consistent with the intent of antagonism, that which may be called resistance does, prima facie, take place.
+Antagonism carries the innuendo of resistance; and, insofar as action consciously directs itself in a way consistent with the intent of antagonism, resistance does, prima facie, take place.

 The Human Condition as Prophetic Fulfillment.

 Intent need not be, and, in fact, rarely is overtly conscious.
-Here, intent is understood in the phenomenological sense – in the sense that it indicates merely that the mind is directed toward an object.
-As such, intent is usually prior to consciousness.
+Here, intention is understood in the phenomenological sense; in the sense that it indicates merely that the mind is directed toward an object.
+As such, intention is usually prior to consciousness.
 Only through focus – the self-aware conscious choice vis a vis intent – can intent ever be conscious; mostly it occurs without us even becoming aware of it.
-Intent is always a means of participation in the dasein – and usually we are appropriated to it; we do not, ourselves, consciously direct it in most cases.
+Intention is always a means of participation in the dasein – and usually, we are appropriated to it; we do not, ourselves, consciously direct it in most cases.

 Antagonism as Intent

-That which we intend, comes into being in our experience of the dasein via the emotional content and direct relationships we establish with it, as we clear being in such a way as to draw out the radically other in a way determined by the projection which is established by our intent.
-In this way, that which we determine within ourselves to resist becomes a part of our experience – and since we are not distinct from our experience; since we are appropriated and drawn in by it, what we resist, in the end, becomes us.
+That which we intend comes into being in our experience of the dasein.
+Emotional content and direct relationships emerge as we clear being in such a way as to draw out the radically other in a way determined by the projection which we establish by our intent.
+In this way, that which we determine within ourselves to resist becomes a part of our experience – and since we are not distinct from our experience; since it appropriates and draws us to itself, what we resist, in the end, becomes us.

 The Conscious Manipulation of Antagonism for One’s Own Ends

-If one is aware of the condition of mankind – that intent, whether conscious or not, determines the trajectory of the enframing of our lives, and that antagonism is a powerful, highly focused form of intent, then one may choose to do battle with one’s goal and end up achieving it in a far more thorough and intimate way than one would if one merely chose to forgo resistance and allow one’s desire to come into one’s experience.
-The intensity of the focus that antagonism inspires can be a powerful tool in the hands of one who is truly a master of himself.
+If one is aware of the condition of mankind; that intent, whether conscious or not, determines the trajectory of the enframing of our lives; and that antagonism is a powerful, highly focused form of intent; then one may choose to do battle with one’s goal.
+One can then achieve it in a far more thorough and intimate way than one would if one merely chose to forgo resistance and allow one’s desire to come into one’s experience.
+Antagonism inspires and intensity of the focus.
+This can be a powerful tool in the hands of one who is truly a master of himself.